MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-api.md

 1. Submit Load to Tables API request.
 1. Track the status of the operation until completion.

-The following sections assume the files were already uploaded.
+Following sections assume the files were already uploaded.

 ### Load to tables API Request